gabee12/gabee12/README.md

 - Hi, I’m @gabee12.
 I'm a 18 year old guy from Brazil studying in Germany.
-My preferred programming languages are Java and JavaScript, HTML, and C++.
+My currently known programming languages are Java, HTML, JavaScript (Node.js) and some C#.

 ========CURRENT PROJECTS===========
 - A discord bot for personal use with friends